AnonymousPlanet/thgtoa/guide.md

 # Backup your work (safely and anonymously):

-**Do not ever upload encrypted file containers with plausible deniability (hidden containers within them) to most cloud services (ICloud, Google Drive, Onedrive, Dropbox).
+**Do not ever upload encrypted file containers with plausible deniability (hidden containers within them) to most cloud services (ICloud, Google Drive, OneDrive, Dropbox).
 This is because most cloud services keep backups/versioning of your files and such backups/versioning of your encrypted containers can be used for differential analysis to prove the existence of a hidden container.**

 Instead this guide will recommend other methods of backing up your stuff safely (coming soon).